 Opportunities to serve as peer assistants are generally limited to juniors and seniors who have demonstrated exceptional academic achievement in completing the course to which they are assigned or its equivalent.

-Undergraduates who serve as peer assistants may be compensated for their services or receive one, and only one, semester course credit for their assistance over their entire course of study at Brandeis University.
+Undergraduates who serve as peer assistants may receive one, and only one, semester course credit for their assistance over their entire course of study at Brandeis University.

 Credit is offered under the auspices of a 5PE94A course, which requires both instruction in pedagogy and written assignments in support of the peer instructional experience.
 Credit may not be offered under the auspices of a “98” or “Independent Study” Course.
 All 5PE94A courses are graded on a credit/no credit basis.